greenm01/ec4x/docs/ec4x_specs.md

 ### 4.2.3 Seek home (02):

-Order a fleet to seek the closest House controlled solar system.
+Order a fleet to seek the closest friendly solar system.

 ### 4.2.4 Patrol a System (03):

-Actively patrol a solar system, engaging any hostile forces that enter the space.
+Actively patrol a solar system, engaging hostile forces that enter the space.

 ### 4.2.5 Guard a Starbase (04):

-Fleet's protect a Starbase and join in a combined Task Force in the event of encountering hostile ships with orders 05 to 08.
+Order a fleet to protect a Starbase, and join in a combined Task Force, in the event of confronting hostile ships with orders 05 to 08.

 ### 4.2.6 Guard/Blockade a Planet (05):

-Order a fleet to prevent hostile forces from approaching a planet.
+Order a fleet to block hostile forces from approaching a planet.

-**Guard**: Fleets on guard duty are held in reserve to protect a colony and do not join Space Combat unless confronting by hostile ships with orders 05 to 08.
+**Guard**: Fleets on guard duty are held in reserve to protect a colony and do not join Space Combat unless confronted by hostile ships with orders 05 to 08.
 Guarding fleets may contain Raiders and do not auto-join a Starbase's Task Force, which would compromise their cloaking ability.

+Order a fleet to guard a Starbase if the intent is to join a combined Task Force for planetary defense.
+Not all planets will have a functional Starbase.

 **Blockade**: Fleets are ordered to blockade an enemy planet and do not join Space Combat unless confronted by hostile ships under order 05.

-Colonies under blockaded reduce their GCP by 75%.
-Civilian transport, commerce, trade, and mining activities in the Solar System are severely restricted, which results in a critical negative impact on the economy and morale.
+Colonies under blockaded reduce their GCP by 60%.
+Civilian transport, commerce, trade, and mining activities in the Solar System are severely restricted, which results in a critical negative impact on the economy and citizen morale.
 House Prestige is reduced by 2 points every turn that a colony is under blockade.

 ### 4.2.7 Bombard a Planet (06):

-Fleets are ordered to attack a planet's defensive ground assets, including shields, ground batteries, and garrisoned Army units and Marines, and spaceports.
-This will have a detrimental impact on a colony's PTU and IUs.
+Fleets are ordered to attack a planet's defensive ground assets, including shields, ground batteries, garrisoned Army units and Marines, and Spaceports.
+Bombardment has a detrimental effect on a colony's PTU and IUs.

 Three rounds of planetary combat are performed per turn.

 ### 4.2.8 Invade a Planet (07):

 Fleets are ordered to perform one round of planetary bombardment before dropping Marines on the surface in their Troop Transports.
-Troop Transports may take losses on the way down from Ground Batteries.
+Troop Transports in transit may take losses from Ground Batteries.

 After the Marines land on the surface, ground combat is conducted against garrisoned defensive forces.
-If successful, the colony is captured along with existing PTU and IUs.
+If successful, the colony is captured along with PTU and IUs.
 Otherwise the Marines fight to the last man.

 ### 4.2.9 Blitz a Planet (08):

-Fleets with forego planetary bombardment and drop Troop Transports on the surface of a planet for ground combat.
-Troop Transports may take losses from Ground Batteries.
+Fleets will forego surface bombardment and drop Troop Transports on the surface for ground combat.
+Fleets and Troop Transports may take losses from Ground Batteries.

 ### 4.2.10 Spy on a Planet (09):